 Terrazza Aoyama is one of Tokyo’s lesser-known buildings.
-It is small and in the backstreets of Shibuya.
+It is small and in Shibuya’s backstreets.
 Many people would be hard-pressed to find it.
 Most would call it a concrete block.
 I can’t disagree with that, but it is a beautiful one.
+You might like it if you are into architectural photography.

 The building’s exterior is grey, and there are many windowless walls.
 But look carefully.
-There are many angles and curves.
-They make shadows.
-It is not the standard box.
-Terrazzo Aoyama is great for architectural photography.
+Its many angles and curves make shadows.
+Terrazzo Aoyama is great for architectural photography as it isn’t the standard box.

-The building has one unique feature.
+There is a unique feature.
 Above one business, a sloping wall creates a triangular open space in the ceiling.
 The architect said it was to provide an “air pocket” in a congested neighborhood.
-It’s interesting but behind some elevator wells, making it difficult to see from the street.
+It’s behind elevator wells, but impossible to see from the street.

 Terrazzo Aoyama FAQ